Subject areas:

 Eligibility criteria

-The Harold Moody PGR Studentships are only open to students applying for a PhD at King's College London in either of the following two faculties:
+The Harold Moody PGR Studentships are open to candidates applying for a PhD to start in the 2025/26 academic year at King’s College London in one of the following faculties:

 Applicants must be UK-permanent residents who are liable for fees at the home rate and identify as one of the following ethnic groups (as identified by the applicant in the admissions application):